sparanoid/almace-scaffolding/README.md

 Unfortunately this project doesn't work with GitHub Pages or GitHub Pages for projects.
 There're some factors that prevent it from generating pages:

-- Many features Jekyll Scaffolding provides like LESS support, inline SVG, and HTML minification are implemented using [Grunt.js](http://gruntjs.com/), it's not supported by GitHub Pages.
+- Many features Almace Scaffolding provides like LESS support, inline SVG, and HTML minification are implemented using [Grunt.js](http://gruntjs.com/), it's not supported by GitHub Pages.
-- Jekyll Scaffolding uses the latest pre-release Jekyll, so not all features are supported by GitHub Pages renderers.
+- Almace Scaffolding uses the latest pre-release Jekyll, so not all features are supported by GitHub Pages renderers.
 - GItHub Pages build server [overwrites the `source` settings](https://help.github.com/articles/pages-don-t-build-unable-to-run-jekyll#source-setting).
 This prevent it generating pages from current file structure.

 <a name="c9-2"></a>
 ### The Solution

 I know this can be tricky and more verbose than uploading your Jekyll site directly to your repository.
-However GitHub Pages support static HTML pages, a workaround solution for using Jekyll Scaffolding on GitHub Pages is treating your Jekyll site as static pages:
+However GitHub Pages support static HTML pages, a workaround solution for using Almace Scaffolding on GitHub Pages is treating your Jekyll site as static pages:

 - Build your site locally (`grunt build`).
 - Upload Jekyll generateed static files to your `username.github.io` repository.

 If you'd like to keep all things under Git control, you can try the following file structure:

-    ├── _jksf/ (Jekyll Scaffolding source code)
+    ├── _amsf/ (Almace Scaffolding source code)
     ├── *.html (Jekyll-generated static pages)
     └── README.md (your own readme)